aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 # Released Upgrade Notes

+## Upgrading to v0.28.0+
+* Container log level values `controller.logLevel` and `webhook.logLevel` are now removed from the Karpenter helm chart.
+Configure the container through the global value `logLevel`.

 ## Upgrading to v0.27.0+
 * The Karpenter controller pods now deploy with `kubernetes.io/hostname` self anti-affinity by default.
 If you are running Karpenter in HA (high-availability) mode and you do not have enough nodes to match the number of pod replicas you are deploying with, you will need to scale-out your nodes for Karpenter.
 * The following controller metrics changed and moved under the `controller_runtime` metrics namespace: